rohitjethoe/nodejs-bol-webapi/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 A Node.js wrapper for the Bol.com API.
-Limiting calls for JWT token by using cache.
+Bol.com explicitly asks to limit calls to retrieve your JWT token.
+However the token expires every 10 minutes.
+The express server in this project requests the JWT token and stores it by caching.
+Limiting calls for JWT token by using cache memory to retrieve the older (working) token.

 Feel free fork and edit this project to your liking.